 Budget applications might use a thin layer of polypro (80 ga.
 Is standard), while products that rely on the packaging for protection can be encased in a heavier gauge film, like 100ga or even 120.
-In addition, there are OPP films that provide a barrier for odor and moisture when required as well as FDA certified films when using in direct contact with food.
+In addition, OPP films provide a barrier for odor and moisture when required, and FDA-certified films when used in direct contact with food.

 Custom Packaging Solutions

-Contract packagers often require minimum run sizes which is typically 50,000 units, as cello wrapping is a high speed automated process and the set up requires a steady run to be cost effective for the provider.
-1MM units is a common run for an overwrapping or cello wrapping project.
+Contract packagers often require minimum run sizes, typically 50,000 units, as cello wrapping is a high-speed automated process.
+The setup requires a steady run to be cost-effective for the provider.
+1MM units is a typical run for an overwrapping or cello wrapping project.

 Products commonly packed using cello wrapping come from a wide assortment of retail categories, including:

 - Candy – Chewing gum sold in multi-packs is efficiently bundled using graphically printed cello wrap.
-The items are easy to ship between stores; and the colorful advertising artwork on the package is ideal for glossy cello wrap.
+The items are easy to ship between stores, and the colorful advertising artwork on the package is ideal for glossy cello wrap.

-- Snacks – Like candy, this category is dominated by cello wrapping, used for retail products like nuts, pretzels and other snacks.
+- Snacks – Like candy, this category is dominated by cello wrapping, used for retail products like nuts, pretzels, and other snacks.

 - Gifts – Cello wrapping is reminiscent of the film used to secure the contents of a gift basket, so it is also widely used in other gift applications.